No-Bake Banana Pudding Icebox Bars

-- In a medium size bowl, and using a hand mixer, beat the heavy cream for 2 minutes.
-Add in the powered sugar and ½ teaspoon banana extract and continue to beat until the whipped cream forms stiff peaks.
+- In a medium-size bowl, and using a hand mixer, beat the heavy cream for 2 minutes.
+Add in the powdered sugar and 1/2 teaspoon banana extract and continue to beat until the whipped cream forms stiff peaks.
 Chill in the fridge while you make the filling.

 Make Pudding & Cheesecake Filling:

-- When firm, remove from freezer and pull up on the parchment paper to pop out the frozen pudding.
-Transfer onto a cutting board and slice into 12 equal squares, or bars.
+- When firm, remove from the freezer and pull up on the parchment paper to pop out the frozen pudding.
+Transfer onto a cutting board and slice into 12 equal squares or bars.

 - Top each bar with a dollop of fresh whipped cream, add a slice of banana and a mini Nilla wafer on top and serve.

 - Yields: 12 bars